BelledonneCommunications/linphone-iphone/README.md

 Here is a short description of the content of the source tree.

-- **oRTP/** is a poweful implementation of the RTP protocol.
-See the oRTP/README for more details.
-	    It is used by mediastreamer2 to send and receive streams to the network.

-- **mediastreamer2/** is one of the important part of linphone.
-It is a framework for audio and video processing.
-It contains several objects for grabing audio and video and outputing it (through rtp, to file).
-	              It contains also codec objects to compress audio and video streams.
-                      The mediastream.h files contain routines to easyly setup audio streams.

 - **coreapi/** is the central point of linphone, which handles relationship between sip signalisation and media streaming.
 It contains an easy to use api to create a sip phone.

-- **gtk/** is the directory that contains the gui frontend of linphone.
-It uses all libraries descibed above.

 - **console/**
 	* linphonec.c is the main file for the console version of linphone.